UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 Different forms of RDF terms and URIs are used in different places.

-Throughout this specification, terms will be referred to using [Qnames], eg the *property schema:name* or the *schema:name property*.
+Throughout this specification, terms will be referred to using [Qnames], eg the *property schema:name* or the *[schema:name] property*.
 The prefix of each Qname is defined in the *DataCrate Context*.

-In the CATALOG.json document, terms are used using their JSON-LD names as defined in the [DataCrate context].
+In the CATALOG.json document, terms are used using their DataCrate JSON-LD names as defined in the [DataCrate context].

 In this document RDFa types and properties in CATALOG.html are be expressed as